 Bank of America handles third-party checks on a case-by-case basis.
 To cash or deposit a third-party check, it must be endorsed by all parties, and both signing parties should be present at the branch’s Financial Center.
-This applies to both Bank of America customers and non-account holders.
-If approved, the service is free for account holders.
-Non-account holders must pay $8 for checks over $50.
-Below, we have more details on what you need to know about Bank of America’s third-party check policy.
+If approved, the service is free for account holders; there is an $8 fee for non-account holders if the check is over $50.

 Bank of America Third-Party Check Cashing Policy

 Bank of America will cash or deposit a third-party check in some cases, but not all.

 A third-party check is one that has been made payable “to the order of X,” where X is another person designated by the original payee.